vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 9. Click home to return to the main menu

 STEPS TO SELL STOCKS
-1. Click on ÒSell StocksÓ
+1. Click on Sell Stocks
 2. Choose an existing portfolio
 3. Enter valid name of the stock
 4. Enter number of stocks greater than 0